-- a lack of data on soft and rocky cliffs and shore ecosystems, their characteristics, the status of their retreat and erosion and the associated impacts on human livelihoods; - insufficient inventories of invasive species and their impact; - Imited information on the occurrence, distribution and composition of coralligenous communities;

-• a lack of monitoring of the biodiversity of deep/dark habitats (canyons, trenches, seamounts).
+- a lack of data on soft and rocky cliffs and shore ecosystems, their characteristics, the status of their retreat and erosion and the associated impacts on human livelihoods; - insufficient inventories of invasive species and their impact; - limited information on the occurrence, distribution and composition of coralligenous communities; - a lack of monitoring of the biodiversity of deep/dark habitats (canyons, trenches, seamounts).

-The 2017 Mediterranean Quality Status Report (UNEP/MAP - RAC/SPA, 2017) also identified several knowledge gaps: data on marine habitats are still scarce, fragmented and discounted in time and would benefit from a complete mapping of the most significant marine habitats to direct management measures.
+The 2017 Mediterranean Quality Status Report (UNEP/MAP - SPA/RAC, 2017) also identified several knowledge gaps: data on marine habitats are still scarce, fragmented and discounted in time and would benefit from a complete mapping of the most significant marine habitats to direct management measures.
 More in detail, the cited Report identify the following gaps in knowledge regarding Common Indicators 1 and 2 (E01 - Biology):

-- Role of resting stage banks for plankton dynamics; - Impact of gelatinous macrozooplancton on the functioning of ecosystems; - Links between deep-sea systems and coastal areas;
+- role of resting stage banks for plankton dynamics; - impact of gelatinous macrozooplancton on the functioning of ecosystems; - links between deep-sea systems and coastal areas; - habitat identification for the pelagic habitats and mapping processes; - knowledge of connectivity processes; - the development of innovative techniques, such as remote sensing and acoustic for the study of the seabed, to cover large areas at high resolution.

 Regarding the pelagic system, at the Mediterranean level, both in the context of EU subregional cooperation and in the context of the Barcelona Convention, no shared metrics or consolidated approaches have been defined in order to characterize and assess the state of this habitat.
-The composition and abundance of phytoplankton are elements of evaluation provided for by Directive 2000/60/EC, but despite the efforts made at an international level, for the biological quality element phytoplankton is nowadays only chlorophyll 'a' (indicator of phytoplankton biomass) is used.
+The composition and abundance of phytoplankton are elements of evaluation provided for by Directive 2000/60/EC, but despite the efforts made at an international level, for the biological quality element phytoplankton, is nowadays only chlorophyll-a parameter (indicator of phytoplankton biomass) is used.
 Instead, the composition and abundance of phytoplankton are not used for evaluation purposes.
-A reflection on the most appropriate way of using the data deriving from the MSFD Monitoring Program requires both the involvement of experts from various national bodies and a comparison with the other States at subregional level (ISPRA, 2018a)
+A reflection on the most appropriate way of using the data deriving from the MSFD Monitoring Programs requires both the involvement of experts from various national bodies and a comparison with the other States at subregional level (ISPRA, 2018a).

 Finally, it is important to underline how deep-sea ecology is only partially known.
 Our knowledge is mainly limited to the bathymetric range over which commercial fishing operates (up to 800 m depth).
-Only limited systematic oceanographic sampling campaigns have been carried out in the deep-sea (UNEP/MAP - RAC/SPA, 2010).
+Only limited systematic oceanographic sampling campaigns have been carried out in the deep-sea (UNEP/MAP - SPA/RAC, 2010).